nazmulb/microservice/README.md

 # Microservice

 This is a very simple node.js microservice.
 Here I used `jest` for API testing which is a part of Integration testing.
+I also used `request-promise` and `supertest` for HTTP request.
+If you are testing 3rd party API then `request-promise` is preferable to use but if you need to know the test coverage of your code then you should use `supertest`.

 ## Jest: